 Carry baby in a sling or other carrier.
 Babywearing can be a great tool for learning baby’s potty rhythms.
 Many babies won’t eliminate when held close, therefore will be quiet and alert when they don’t need to eliminate and will become fussy and show signs that they want to be taken out of the sling when they need to go.

 Get free updates based on your toddler’s birth date! – Free Updates on Toddler [In-article]

 What do I need in order to practice the baby Elimination Communication method?

 The only thing you really need is a place for baby to eliminate.
-The Baby Bjorn potty is a good choice because of its size.
-You can use the insert for infants and then when baby can sit up on his own, you can use the full potty.
+Here are a few nice potty options that are specially sized for babies who start early.
 Some parents choose to use the toilet, sink, a Tupperware container, or other small container.